Surface slices and homology spheres: The Gauge Theoretic Input

 Using this theorem, Donald \cite{DonaldPhDThesis} noted in his thesis that one could obtain an obstruction to embedding into $S^4$:

 \begin{Cor}\cite[Corollary 3.52]{DonaldPhDThesis} Let $\Sigma$ be as above.
-If there exists a smooth definite simply connected cobordism $W$ from $\Sigma \hash \overline{\Sigma}$ to a rational homology sphere $Y$, then $Y$ does not embed smoothly in $S^4$. \end{Cor} \begin{proof}[Idea of proof] Assume $Y$ embeds in $S^4$, and let $X$ be one of the components of $S^4\setminus Y$.
-Then by Seifert van Kampen, $\pi_1(Y)$ normally generates $\pi_1(X)$.
+If there exists a smooth definite simply-connected cobordism $W$ from $\Sigma \hash \overline{\Sigma}$ to a rational homology sphere $Y$, then $Y$ does not embed smoothly in $S^4$. \end{Cor} \begin{proof}[Idea of proof] Assume $Y$ embeds in $S^4$, and let $X$ be one of the components of $S^4\setminus Y$.
+Then by Seifert-van Kampen, $\pi_1(Y)$ normally generates $\pi_1(X)$.
 This means that $ \pi_1(W) = 1$ normally generates $\pi_1(W \cup_Y X)$ so $W \cup_Y X$ is also simply connected.
 Furthermore, $X$ is a rational homology ball, so $W \cup_Y X$ is definite, which by Theorem \ref{thm:taubes} is a contradiction. \end{proof}

 As Donald notes, it is easy to construct manifolds that satisfy the conditions of this obstruction.
 For example, if you attach 2-handles to a generating set for the fundamental group of $\Sigma \hash \overline{\Sigma}$, then this describes a simply connected cobordism, and with the proper choice of surgery coefficients, it can be made definite as well.
 The main challenge with using this obstruction is constructing a manifold that both embeds in a homology sphere and exhibits this definite cobordism.